NikitaAgrahari/Data_Analytics_Python/README.md

 Exploratory data analysis is an approach to analyzing data sets to summarize their main characteristics, often using statistical graphics and other data visualization methods.
 A statistical model can be used or not, but primarily EDA is for seeing what the data can tell us beyond the formal modeling or hypothesis testing task. https://github.com/NikitaAgrahari/Codes_Python/blob/main/final_house_price_prediction.ipynb

-Startup Funding Data Analysis (Data Analysis)
+2.Startup Funding Data Analysis (Data Analysis)

 PROBLEM STATEMENT:
 Analyse the dataset on the 'Funding to the startups' and draw valuable insights from it.